A Ceremony to Free our Restless, Hungry Hearts

 The hungry ghost realm in Buddhism also appears as our deep suffering of endless desire and aversion.
 In the Spirit Settling Ceremony we recognize and heal this difficult side by calling forth the hungry spirits, within us and without, and making offerings of food, chants, songs, noise, and prayers.

-The Sangha is invited to bring: offerings of nourishing food and sweets for the altar and also objects that symbolize the hungry ghost in your heart, noise makers (instruments, pots and pans, anything), wear scary costumes, and hang up creepy Fall decorations.
+Bring an offering of some kind with you to the computer to offer to the hungry ghosts: nourishing food, sweets, objects that symbolize the hungry ghost in your heart, noise makers (instruments, pots and pans, anything), wear scary costumes, and hang up creepy Fall decorations in you Zoom area.